MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-http-pipeline.md

 - [Logging Policy](https://github.com/Azure/azure-sdk-for-go/blob/sdk/azcore/v0.18.0/sdk/azcore/policy_logging.go)
 - [Telemetry Policy](https://github.com/Azure/azure-sdk-for-go/blob/sdk/azcore/v0.18.0/sdk/azcore/policy_telemetry.go)

-To provide additional capabilities, such as authentication or specifying custom header parameters, you can implement a custom policy that can modify the request and/or response.
+To provide other capabilities, such as authentication or specifying custom header parameters, you can implement a custom policy that can modify the request and/or response.
 When adding the policy to the pipeline, you can specify whether this policy should run on a per-call or per-retry retry.

 ### Implementing a custom policy